River Reports

 Current Conditions

-Flows have lowered out of Paco and we have entered into our winter flows and fishing has been HOT on the town stretch.
-Clarity has been great!
+Flows have stayed consistent out of Paco and fishing has continued to be solid.
+Clarity has been great and water temps are keeping the fish feeding actively.
+No need to hit the water early in the morning as it has been fishing the best from 11-2PM.
 Nymphing has proven to be the most productive either under an indicator or tightline.
-Focus your time on the slower water with the recent drop in temperatures.
-Fish have been feeding on baetis and caddis nymphs in sizes 16-20.
-Leading your rig with a larger pattern such as a stonefly, leech, egg, worm, etc. has been finding fish.
+Focus your time on the slower and deeper water with the recent drop in temperatures.
+Fish have been feeding on baetis, midge, and caddis nymphs in sizes 16-20.
+On the warmer blue bird days we have been seeing lots of midges and mayflies hatching creating some fun dry fly fishing.
+Leading your rig with a larger pattern such as stonefly, leech, egg, worm, etc. has been finding fish.
 Streamers are also never a bad idea on this stretch this time of the year!

 Be aware of new regulations on the Northern section of the river, flys and lures only, as well as catch and release.